CBM expanded its executive committee effective January 1 as Daniel L. Weaver, a partner at the firm since 2011, became its most recent member.

 “Dan has long shown outstanding leadership as lead of CBM’s not-for-profit practice,” says Reilly, “and we are confident that he will continue to bring new perspective to helping CBM chart a successful path into the future.”

-Weaver, who will continue to serve in a leadership capacity for the firm’s not-for-profit practice even as he takes on his new responsibilities with the firm’s executive committee, is scheduled to deliver an update on nonprofit financial reporting standards in the firm’s Washington, DC office the morning of February 21, 2019.
+Weaver will continue to serve as lead of the firm’s not-for-profit practice even as he takes on his new responsibilities with the firm’s executive committee.